Risk Management and Insurance Bachelor of Business Administration (B.B.A.) Degree

 Before you apply to The University of Akron, contact our Undergraduate Recruiter to answer your questions.
 Current UA students who want to be admitted to a major should be sure to visit an undergraduate Academic Adviser.

 Graduation Planning Summary (GPS).
 The GPS is a document that lists course titles and additional, supplemental information for you as an Accounting major.
-When you are admitted to the CBA, you will review the GPS with your adviser, and use it in conjunction with the Degree Auditing Report System (DARS) (see below).
+When you are admitted to the CBA, you will review the GPS with your adviser, and use it in conjunction with the Degree Progress Report (DPR) (see below).
 Download your Risk Management and Insurance GPS.

 Once you are a student, The University of Akron and the College of Business offer tutoring services for additional help in many subjects.